libremonde-org/paper-research-privacy-matrix.org/part2/README.md

 When we joined the Matrix ecosystem at the beginning of 2017, we immediately saw how privacy was not one of the core values of the project.
 Eager to help, to build a better protocol, we published [the very first code commit](https://github.com/kamax-matrix/mxisd/commit/4c5fe95e8ef17b6a51eae2903ca3b8e7f569b261) of what would become [mxisd](https://github.com/kamax-matrix/mxisd) today.
 From there, we set on to do our best to help users all over the ecosystem until today.

 In November 2018, we created the Luxembourgish non-profit Libre Monde ([RCS](https://www.lbr.lu/mjrcs/) Number: F12030) with two goals: 1) Help people understand and use Free and Open source technologies, and 2) ensure people are empowered to review if those technologies are protecting their privacy rights. **As the Directors of Libre Monde, it is our mission to speak up, voice our concerns and produce research documents like this one**.

-Given our interaction with the leadership of New Vector Ltd and The Matrix.org Foundation, we do not believe Matrix.org is competent or capable of protecting the privacy of anyone, especially not the privacy of [the 3.5M accounts](https://fosdem.org/2019/interviews/matthew-hodgson/) they are responsible of.
-Matrix.org is currently implementing their own software in very important places like the French government and we are extremely worried what this means for the future.

 As a closing note, we would like to bring the attention to the [latest change](https://beta.companieshouse.gov.uk/company/11648710/filing-history) in [Articles of Association](https://beta.companieshouse.gov.uk/company/11648710/filing-history/QTg2TEFWUE5hZGlxemtjeA/document?format=pdf&download=0) of The Matrix.org Foundation CIC on Companies House dated 21 Jun 2019: